theheking/babs-rna-seq-2024/practical_overview/Week8C_QC_GO.md

 ---
 layout: page
-title: Week 8C - Theory Behind DE Analysis
+title: Week 8C - More Theory Behind DE Analysis
 ---

  Week 8C - Understanding QC on Sample and Gene-level and Getting to Grips With Gene Ontology